 The following topics should be covered in a risk management report

 - To make the document readable, a short introduction about the product, project, and/or process is useful, and references to related documents (e.g. risk management plan, risk analysis)

 - Risk Analysis procedure.
 What was done, which risk analysis technique was used, and how was the risk scored and evaluated?
 If this differs from what is written in the risk management plan, a rationale should be written here.

 - Risk evaluation.
 Review at least all risks that scored a higher RPN than negligible.
 Review the number of risks in a particular risk region

 - Risk mitigation actions.
 Make an overview of the risk mitigation actions taken and the status (open or closed) if actions are open, list when they are closed and who is responsible.
 Discuss if the risk mitigation actions introduced new risks.
 Evaluate the effectiveness of the actions taken.

 - Risk Evaluation.
 After all risk mitigation actions are implemented, it is likely that some hazards (failure modes) still have a risk in a risk region other than negligible.
 For these risks, a risk evaluation should be done.
-Is the residual risk acceptable, is it related to safety, is it very costly if this failure mode would occur?
+Is the residual risk acceptable, is it related to safety, and is it very costly if this failure mode occurs?
 If the risk evaluation is negative, further risk mitigation actions should be taken.
 For some risks (especially safety-related risks), a risk-benefit analysis might be required.
-Disclosing significant residual risk(s) to users can be important so they can make informed decisions regarding the use of precautions of the device.
+Disclosing significant residual risk(s) to users can be important so they can make informed decisions regarding the use of precautions for the device.
 The FDA has a nice document about patient-focused risk-benefit Assessment.

 - In the norm EN-ISO-14971:2007 annexe C, a list of questions is available to support the risk analysis.
 In principle, these questions should have been covered in the risk analysis, but covering them in the risk report one by one (if applicable) is wise, and auditors do like to see this.